ganyicz/bond/docs/index.md

 <x-number-input model={$wire.amount} />
 ```

-Now, when the user clicks the plus or minus buttons, the UI updates instantly without making a server request.
-This allows you to defer updates and only trigger them when you want, for example by calling `$wire.commit()` or any other Livewire method.
+Now, when the user clicks the plus or minus buttons, the UI updates instantly without making a server request, deferring the server update until `$wire.commit()` or any other Livewire method is called.

 ## Features